awsdocs/amazon-ec2-user-guide/doc_source/ec2-instances-and-amis.md

 For more information, see [Instance lifecycle](ec2-instance-lifecycle.md)\.

 **Note**
 Some AWS resources, such as Amazon EBS volumes and Elastic IP addresses, incur charges regardless of the instance's state\.
-For more information, see [Avoiding Unexpected Charges](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Avoiding Unexpected Charges](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html) in the *AWS Billing User Guide*\.
 For more information about Amazon EBS costs, see [Amazon EBS pricing](http://aws.amazon.com/ebs/pricing/)\.

 ## AMIs<a name="amis"></a>